gustavocargc/RossmannStoreSales/README.md

    - Report model performance to business team
    - Report the insights to the business team
    - Finish the deployment
+   - If necessary, run a new crisp cycle

 # 📋 Get In Touch